TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          - Fourth value is an optional description text.
 This is only shown when the list is shown by renderMode "checkbox".

-         - Fifth value is reserved as keyword “EXPL\_ALLOW” or “EXPL\_DENY”.
-See option “authMode” / “individual” for more details.
+         - Fifth value is reserved as keyword "EXPL\_ALLOW" or "EXPL\_DENY".
+See option "authMode" / "individual" for more details.

          **Example:**